-(B) written certification of the fire alarm system by the installing agent (Form FML-009 of the Texas State Fire Marshal);
+(B) written certification of the fire alarm system by the installing agent (Form FML-009A of the Texas State Fire Marshal);

-(C) documentation of materials used in the building which are required to have a specific limited fire or flame spread rating, including, but not limited to, special wall finishes or floor coverings, flame retardant curtains (including cubicle curtains), and rated ceilings.
+(C) documentation of materials used in the building which are required to have a specific limited fire or flame spread rating, including, special wall finishes or floor coverings, flame retardant curtains (including cubicle curtains), and rated ceilings.
 This must include a signed letter from the installer verifying that the material installed is the same material named in the laboratory test document;

 (D) approval of the completed sprinkler system installation by the designing engineer.
 A copy of the material list and test certification must be available;

-(E) service contracts for maintenance and testing of systems, including, but not limited to, alarm systems and sprinkler systems;
+(E) service contracts for maintenance and testing of systems, including, alarm systems and sprinkler systems;

 (F) a copy of gas test results of the facility's gas lines from the meter;

-(G) a written statement from an architect/engineer stating that he certifies that the building was constructed to meet NFPA 101, Life Safety Code, and all locally applicable codes, and that the facility is in substantial conformance with minimum licensing requirements; and
+(G) a written statement from an architect or engineer stating that he or she certifies that the building was constructed to meet NFPA 101 and all locally applicable codes, and that the facility is in substantial conformance with minimum licensing requirements; and

 (H) the contract documents specified in subsection (b) of this section.